Tax Job Descriptions for Hiring Managers & Job Seekers

 Align with Company Values

 Align your tone of voice and verbiage to reflect the company brand.
-Don't forget to tie in the organization's ethos and culture.
-This is something that should speak to the job seeker and help weed out applicants that don't share common values.
+Don’t forget to tie in the organization’s ethos and culture.
+This is something that should speak to the job seeker and help weed out applicants who don’t share common values.

-Include specific Industry Requirments
+Include Specific Industry Requirements

 As you know from this blog and the industry overall, tax roles can vary greatly from company to company.
 Be sure to include any specific requirements or vocational knowledge necessary.